digiltd/oh-rtd-test/Support-options-for-openHAB.md

 - The [Issue Tracker](https://github.com/openhab/openhab/issues?state=open)

 You might be asked to try out the latest snapshot build of openHAB.
 In case you wonder, where to find it, have a look at our [CI build server](https://openhab.ci.cloudbees.com/job/openHAB/).

+The commitment and value of the OpenHAB trademark, for both manufacturers and consumers, is device interoperability, industry-directing functionality and the link to a vast OpenHAB ecosystem of connected products.